Druwayu isn't Compatible with Wica or Druidry

 Wica identifies itself as a modern religious movement with roots in mid-20th-century Britain, most notably through the work of Gerald Gardner and related figures.
 While scholarly debate continues regarding the extent of its ancient antecedents, Wica nonetheless presents itself as a mystery religion informed by folklore, ceremonial magic, and pre-Christian European symbolism.
 Lineage, initiation, and tradition—particularly in initiatory forms of Wica—are central to its identity.

 Druwayu’s framework does not rely on inherited ritual forms, initiatory descent, or claims of ancient survivals.
-This distinction separates Wica as a lineage-aware religious movement from Druwayu’s intentionally non-lineage-based structure that hold to the principle that just because someone had or haves a relative known as such and such does not automatically mean said relatives are or were also such and such by some sort of default, as well as somewhat elitist gibberish.
+This distinction separates Wica as a lineage-aware religious movement from Druwayu’s intentionally non-lineage-based structure, which holds to the principle that just because someone had or has a relative known as such-and-such does not automatically mean said relatives are or were also such-and-such by some sort of default—as well as somewhat elitist gibberish.

 2. Theological Orientation and Sacred Practice